antoninofurnari/fadlecturenotes2526/lecturenotes/lectures/index.md

 The notes are informal and meant to be used as teaching material - they may contain errors.

+A server to study with multiple-choice question tests in Italian, is available [here](https://fadquestions.onrender.com).

 To point out any mistake, you can open an issue.

 ```{tableofcontents}